Test API Key

 Overview

-Test the Apollo API Using Postman
+Test Apollo API Using an API Client

-To test the API using Postman:
+To test the Apollo API in an API client like Postman:

 - Create a new request in Postman.
 Select the GET method, then copy and paste

-in the URL field.
+https://api.apollo.io/v1/auth/healthin the URL field.

 - Click the Authorization tab, then select No Auth from the Auth Type drop-down.